-The flagship location of Japan’s most historic department store, Nihombashi Mitsukoshi occupies a building that’s been designated an Important Cultural Property of Japan.
-Noteworthy details include the lion statues at the entrance and the pipe organ on the second floor balcony, but you’ll also find plenty of other architectural highlights throughout the luxurious space.
-On the sixth floor is the Mitsukoshi Theatre, which retains the gorgeous style of entertainment furnishings from the early Showa period (mid-1920s).
-As a place that fuses the traditions and present of Japanese culture, Mitsukoshi has a loyal crowd of regulars, many of whom have patronised the store for decades, but it is now also being discovered by young locals and international travellers interested in Japanese culture.
+Nihombashi Mitsukoshi is the flagship location of Japan’s most historic department store and occupies a stunning building designated an Important Cultural Property of Japan.
+Take note of the store’s outstanding details, including the lion statues sitting outside the entrance and the pipe organ situated on the second-floor balcony, but you’ll also find many other architectural highlights while exploring the luxurious space.
+Head on up to the sixth floor to find the Mitsukoshi Theatre, which retains its gorgeous style of entertainment furnishings from the early Showa period (mid-1920s), or head to the expansive rooftop where age-old bonsai trees and other greenery colour the refreshing space.
+Known as the store that fuses the traditional and present of Japanese culture, Mitsukoshi continues to please its loyal crowd of regulars, many of whom have patronised the store for decades, but it is also becoming a popular place for younger locals and visitors alike, especially international travellers with a passionate interest in Japanese culture.

 The fifth floor of this flagship shop features a unique range of handicrafts from all over Tokyo in an area called Tokyo Teshigoto.
 The space invites local artisans and creatives to exhibit their work, much of which offers a contemporary twist on traditional Japanese crafts.
 Take a further walk along this floor and you might be lucky enough to catch local craftsmen at work.
 Be sure to pass by the seventh floor on your way up for an impeccable range of artwork displayed in the store’s exhibition hall.Nihombashi Mitsukoshi Main Store.
 1-4-1 Nihonbashi-Muromachi, Chuo.
 03 3241 3311. www.mitsukoshi.co.jp/int.